 OUTA calls for Hlaudi Motsoeneng’s removal and full investigation of the SABC

-“While we welcome the ANC’s eventual call for an investigation into the SABC, we must point out that the ruling party has until now kept quiet about the way the public broadcaster has been run by the chief operations officer Hlaudi Motsoeneng,” says Wayne Duvenage, Chairman of OUTA.
+“While we welcome the ANC’s eventual call for an investigation into the SABC, we must point out that the ruling party has until now kept quiet about the way the public broadcaster has been run by the chief operations officer Hlaudi Motsoeneng,” says Wayne Duvenage, Chairman of the Organisation Against Tax Abuse (OUTA).

 Duvenage goes on to say that “government and the minister of communications, Faith Muthambi, openly allowed Motsoeneng to ignore a court order declaring his appointment as ‘irregular and unlawful’ after an investigation by the Public Protector”.